AdaCore/spark2014/docs/ug/appendix.rst

 Tool Limitations
 ----------------

 #.
+The Global contracts generated automatically by |GNATprove| for subprograms
+   without an explicit one does not take into account indirect calls (through access-to-subprogram and dynamic binding) and indirect reads/writes to global variables (through access variables).

+#.
 Defining multiple units in the same file is not supported.
 Instead,
    define each unit in a separate file.
 You can use the gnatchop tool to automate this.